 - Our social network links will be included in the email footer

-- Emails will include social sharing option which posts the browser version of the email
+- Emails will include a social sharing option

 This section will allow for your Social Media Strategy to be flexible to respond to changing market conditions.
 You should include an explanation of the Social Media Strategy review process: